Multifluids/multifluids.github.com/_pages/technology.md

       </a> for a better explanation.

 ### Solid fluid coupling
+IC-FERST can couple with <a href="http://solidityproject.com/">
+           Solidity
-IC-FERST can couple with FEMDEM and model the interaction between rock mechanics and fluids.
+      </a> and model the interaction between rock mechanics and fluids.
 See <a href="http://www.sciencedirect.com/science/article/pii/S0021999116301802">
            Yang et al. 2016
       </a> for a better explanation.